 - Turn off the tap.
 Don't let the tap water run unnecessarily while you wash or shave.

 - Reduce the temperature.
-Turning down the thermostat by 10 degrees at night or when the house is unoccupied can save as much as 20 percent of your heating costs.
+Turning down the thermostat by 10 degrees at night and when the house is unoccupied can save as much as 20 percent of your heating costs.
 Every 24-hour period that the heat is lowered by 1 degree can result in a 3 percent savings on your heating bill.
 For example, if you normally keep your thermostat set at 72 degrees, you can save 12 percent on your winter heating bills by turning it down to 68 degrees.
 Before making adjustments, be sure to check that no one in the household will be adversely affected by the reduced temperature.
 Remember that small children and the elderly in particular may be vulnerable to problems at lower temperatures.
 Reduce the temperature gradually to give your body time to adjust to the new temperature level.
 Don't forget to install a programmable thermostat!

 - Dress a little warmer.
 Instead of turning up the thermostat when you feel a chill, grab a sweater or another layer of clothing.
 To trap body heat, wear thicker, knitted clothes and dress in layers, which traps insulating air near your body to keep you warmer.